7 Best Duck Hunting Shells: Take 'em With Your New Favorite 12 Gauge Load

-Shotgun shells come in a variety of flavors, but if you're looking for a nice tight pattern that won't break the bank, then make sure to get some Winchester Drylok 12ga #3 Super Steel 3" Magnum Shells for your next duck hunt.
+If you're looking for a tight pattern that won't break the bank, load up on some Winchester Drylok Super Steel 12 Gauge12 Gauge Magnum #3 Shot shells for your next duck hunt.
+They’re reasonably priced, readily available, and produced by a trusted brand.

-For those of you who love reading about shotgun shells, click HERE to go to our Buyer's Guide.
+If you want the complete list, keep reading.
+I share the rest of my favorite waterfowl shotgun shells below.
+For those who love reading about shotgun shells, click HERE to visit our Buyer's Guide.

 The Best Duck Hunting Shells

-Winchester Drylok Super Steel Magnum #3 1-1/4 oz
+Best Overall - Winchester Drylok Super Steel Magnum 1-1/4 oz #3 Shot

 Specs